 The One Button Studio is a simplified video recording setup that can be used without any previous video production experience.
 You can create high-quality video projects without having to know anything about lights or cameras, because the equipment is pre-set.
 You need to bring only a flash drive with you and push a single button. (http://onebutton.psu.edu/)

 We recommend using at least a 16GB flash drive.
 The better your drive, the better the quality of your video.
 Also, be sure it is formatted to FAT32.
-For information on formatting, please go here.
+For information on formatting, please visit the One Button Studio Support Page.
 Please note the studio is only for recording, not for editing videos.

-Checking out the OBS key constitutes an agreement to abide by OBS policies as posted here and OCIO's Responsible Use of University Computing and Network Resources policies.
+Checking out the OBS key constitutes an agreement to abide by OBS policies as posted here and in OCIO's policies document, Responsible Use of University Computing and Network Resources (PDF).
 Failure to adhere to these policies may result in the loss of privileges.

 The studio is open to all Ohio State University and Rhodes State College faculty, staff, and students.
 You will need a picture ID and an active library record (no blocks or fines over $50) to check out the key to the studio.